system76/tech-docs/src/models/gaze18/repairs.md

 ![Thermal paste application](./img/thermal-paste-application.webp)

 8. Carefully replace the heatsink.
-9. Replace the silver heatsink screws, starting with #1, then #2, and so on until #6.
+9. Replace the silver heatsink and fan screws, starting with #1, then #2, and so on until #12.
-10. Replace the silver fan screws.
-11. Plug the two white fan connectors back into the motherboard.
+10. Plug the two white fan connectors back into the motherboard.

 ## Replacing the keyboard:

 The keyboard can be replaced if its switches or electronics have been damaged.

 **Tools required:** Cross-head (Phillips) screwdriver, tweezers (optional)
 **Time estimate:** 10 minutes
 **Difficulty:** High <span style="color:red;">●</span>

 ### Steps to replace the keyboard: